mendix/docs/content/partners/siemens/mindsphere-example-app.md

 	![](attachments/mindsphere-example-app/app-store-download.png)

-4. Open the *File* menu and Import the downloaded app package.
+4. Go back to your Studio Pro and open the *File* menu and Import the downloaded app package.

     ![](attachments/mindsphere-example-app/app-store-import-app-package.png)